gvwilson/thirdbit/fiction/iffy/index.md

 "I'm fine, thank you."
 The smile on Honesty's face was as bright as the Antarctic sun.
-"They warned me that I might find being Corporal Kibbens somewhat awkward at first, but he served with distinction in the Fourth Augmented Infantry during the evacuation of Hawai'i, and was decorated posthumously twice during the defense of Auckland.
+"They warned me that I might find being Corporal Kibbens somewhat awkward at first, but she served with distinction in the Fourth Augmented Infantry during the evacuation of Hawai'i, and was decorated posthumously twice during the defense of Auckland.
-He was an outstanding soldier, and I am proud to be his inductee."
+She was an outstanding soldier, and I am proud to be her inductee."

 Iffy took a step forward,
 some part of her thinking that if only she took Honesty by the shoulders and shook der hard enough